 Modern-day treasure hunters have an advantage over old-time treasure seekers.
 That is because the use of metal detectors makes searching more simplified.
 In the past, if a treasure hunter thought a treasure was buried in such and such spot, they would break out their shovel and begin digging.
 And most likely they ended up with an empty hole and a pile of dirt.
 So on to the next area, they went to dig another hole and hoped for the best.
 Today’s metal detectors take the work out of locating a possible treasure.

-Do you plan on searching for one of these hidden treasures?
+Do you plan on searching for one of these?
 If so, it’s a good idea to have a metal detector.
-If you don’t own one, and are thinking of purchasing one, don’t spend a lot of money. $300 or less is all you need to spend on your first detector.
+If you don’t own one and are thinking of purchasing one, don’t spend a lot of money. $300 -$500 is all you need to spend on your first detector.